 If you are trying to use your webcam for video chat, IM, or for recording yourself – with no success, or if you want to know how many frames per second your camera is recording:

-Here’s a quick and easy web cam test.
+Here’s a quick and easy web cam test, no need to leave the browser.

 “How to test my webcam?”